SaurabhSSB/ChatSquire/README.md

 # 🤖 ChatSquire

-Your trusty command-line AI assistant powered by OpenAI's GPT-4.
+**ChatSquire** is your loyal command-line chatbot powered by OpenAI's GPT-4.

-**ChatSquire** is a lightweight, terminal-based chatbot that delivers intelligent, conversational responses using the OpenAI API.
-Whether you're brainstorming, learning, or just curious, ChatSquire is always at your service — like a loyal squire of code.
+Built for simplicity, clarity, and conversation, ChatSquire is a lightweight Python assistant designed to answer your queries, assist with brainstorming, and provide instant responses — all from your terminal.

 ---

-## 🛡️ Features
+## 🛠️ Features

-- 💬 Maintains context-aware conversations.
+- 💬 Context-aware conversation handling
-- 🔐 Simple API key configuration.
+- 🔐 Simple API key setup using `config.py`
-- ⚙️ Easy to extend and customize.
+- 🧩 Modular code and easy to extend
-- 📦 Minimal dependencies, CLI-only setup.
+- 🖥️ Purely terminal-based, no UI required

 ---

-## 🗂️ Folder Structure
+## 📂 Project Structure

 ChatSquire/
-│
-├── ai_chatbot.py # Main chatbot with conversation memory
+├── ai_chatbot.py # Main chatbot with multi-turn conversation
-├── main.py # Single prompt-response demo
+├── main.py # Demo script for single prompt-response
-├── config.py # API key storage
+├── config.py # Stores OpenAI API key
-├── requirements.txt # Dependencies
+├── requirements.txt # Python dependencies
-└── README.md # You're here!
+└── README.md # Project overview and setup

+yaml
+Copy
+Edit

 ---